Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Spherical Functions and Semigroups

 Consider two alternate expansions for an element of semigroup, Iwasawa and Cartan-like, i.e., $g=n a_+(y_I,\eta_I) h$ and $g=h_1 a_+(y,\eta) h_2$.
 Notice that $ g\cdot g^{T} $ no longer takes us directly to the coset space $ G/H $ since $ h^{T} \neq h^{-1} $.
 For a coset construction, we therefore introduce a diagonal matrix $ P $ that has the property that $ h\cdot P\cdot h^{T} = P $.
 Since $ H $ is the isometry group of our basepoint, we can define $ P $ in terms of $ \xi_a $ such that $ P = \text{diag}\{\xi_{a,-2}^2, \xi_{a,-1}^2,\cdots\}$.
 We now consider the doubling space $ I_P(g)=g\cdot P\cdot g^{T} $ to find that

 which again maps the coset of interest.
 Whereas the first representation is independent of $h$, the second is independent of $h_2$.
 For $d=2$, subgroup $H$ is of dimension 2 and abelian, making the analysis relatively simple to handle.
-This analysis applies in general.
-In particular, our discussion on $ SO(2,1)/SO(1,1) $ can be recast in this language to give the same result as presented in the previous subsection.
+This analysis applies in general~\footnote{Our manifold $G/H$ is the non-compact analogue of a Grassmannian.
+Using projectors to define a coordinate system on them is standard \cite{bendokat2024grassmann}.
+The non-trivial aspect of this generalization is that the metric is not positive definite and we therefore need to keep track of it.}.
+In particular, our discussion on $ SO(1,2)/SO(1,1) $ can be recast in this language to give the same result as presented in the previous subsection.
 This is discussed in more detail in Appendix \ref{app:sphrDoubling}.

 In the Cayley transformed representation~\footnote{We use the phrase Cayley transform somewhat loosely in our discussion.
 It is shorthand for a basis in which the Cartan subalgebra is diagonal.
 See App. \ref{app:sphrDoubling}.} where $ A $ is diagonal and of the form: